-Effective as of December 21, 2013, the Company acquired 100% of the stock and voting rights of Kvaerner North American Construction, Ltd. and substantially all of the assets of Kvaerner North American Construction, Inc, together referenced as "KNAC".
-The businesses are now known as Matrix North American Construction Ltd. ("MNAC Ltd.") and Matrix North American Construction, Inc. ("MNAC, Inc."), together referenced as "Matrix NAC".
+Effective as of December 21, 2013, the Company acquired 100% of the stock and voting rights of Kvaerner North American Construction Ltd. and substantially all of the assets of Kvaerner North American Construction Inc,. together referenced as "KNAC".
+The businesses are now known as Matrix North American Construction, Inc., together referenced as "Matrix NAC".
 Matrix NAC is a premier provider of maintenance and capital construction services to power generation, integrated iron and steel, and industrial process facilities.
-The acquisition expands the Company's presence in the Electrical Infrastructure, Oil Gas and Chemical and Industrial segments.
+The acquisition significantly expands the Company's presence in the Electrical Infrastructure and Industrial Segments, and to a lesser extent, the Oil Gas and Chemical segment.

-The Company purchased Matrix NAC for \$88.1 million.
+The Company purchased KNAC for \$88.1 million.
 The acquisition was funded through a combination of cash-on-hand and borrowings under our senior revolving credit facility.
 The purchase price was allocated to the major categories of assets and liabilities based on their estimated fair value at the acquisition date.
 The following table summarizes the preliminary purchase price allocation (in thousands):

 Current assets \$ 84,404

-Property, plant and equipment 11,094
+Property, plant and equipment 11,377

-Goodwill 36,311
+Goodwill 36,176

 Other intangible assets 24,009

-Total assets acquired 155,818
+Total assets acquired 155,966

-Current liabilities 66,507
+Current liabilities 66,790

-Deferred income taxes 558
+Deferred income taxes 423

 Noncontrolling interest of consolidated joint venture 700

 Net assets acquired 88,053

 Cash acquired 36,655

 Net purchase price \$ 51,398

 Goodwill represents the excess of the purchase price over the fair value of the underlying net tangible and intangible assets.
-This acquisition generated \$36.3 million of goodwill, of which \$28.5 million is tax deductible.
+This acquisition generated \$36.2 million of goodwill, of which \$28.5 million is tax deductible.

-The equity in consolidated joint venture represents the acquired equity in KVPB Power Partners ("the Joint Venture").
-The Joint Venture was formed by Kvaerner North American Construction, Inc. and an engineering firm to engineer and construct a combined cycle power plant in Dover, Delaware.
+The equity in consolidated joint venture represents the acquired equity in KVPB Power Partners.
+KV Power Partners was subsequently renamed to MXPB Power Partners (the "Joint Venture").
+The Joint Venture was formed by Kvaerner North American Construction Inc. and an engineering firm to engineer and construct a combined cycle power plant in Dover, Delaware.
 The Company now holds a 65% voting and economic interest in the Joint Venture.
 The total acquired equity of the Joint Venture was \$2.0 million of which the Company's portion is approximately \$1.3 million and the other party owns a non-controlling interest of \$0.7 million.
+At March 31, 2014, the noncontrolling interest holder's share of the equity of the Joint Venture totaled \$1.1 million.